- Download our Moving to Toronto Guide (PDF)

-While myths of polar bears and frozen footprints typically dominate ideas about Canadian weather, the climate in Toronto is actually quite mild.
+While the Canadian climate might conjure images of polar bears and frozen footprints, the weather in Toronto is actually quite mild.
 Lake Ontario, the central geographic element, generates these comfortable climes.

-In general, the city experiences hot and humid summers and cold, snowy winters.
+The city generally experiences hot and humid summers and cold, snowy winters.
 These are bearable compared to the likes of the northern territories.

 Summer temperatures reach an average high of 79°F (26°C), while winters can get as cold as 16°F (-9°C).
-Rainfall is fairly high throughout the year.
+Rainfall levels are fairly high throughout the year.
 Autumn is considered the best time of year in Toronto, with mild days and cool nights.

 ►Learn more about adjusting to life in this vast country in Culture Shock in Canada

 Are you an expat living in Toronto?

 Expat Arrivals is looking for locals to contribute to this guide, and answer forum questions from others planning their move to Toronto.
 Please contact us if you'd like to contribute.

 Expat Health Insurance

 Cigna Global Health Insurance.
 20% off premiums booked before 31st March

 Medical insurance specifically designed for expats.
 With Cigna, you won't have to rely on foreign public health care systems, which may not meet your needs.
 Cigna allows you to speak to a doctor on demand, for consultations or instant advice, wherever you are in the world.
 They also offer full cancer care across all levels of cover, and settle the cost of treatments directly with the provider.